Nikki Havenaar

+Nikki Havenaar (ハーフナー・ニッキ, Hāfunā Nikki) is a Japanese footballer who plays for Austrian Bundesliga club SV Ried.

 Personal life

 Havenaar is a son of Dido Havenaar and younger brother of Japanese international Mike Havenaar.

-Playing career
+Career

 Havenaar made his debut for Nagoya Grampus on 23 March 2013 against Sagan Tosu in the J.League Cup in which he came on in the 88th minute for Keiji Tamada as Nagoya won the match 2–1.
 He was released by the club in November 2015.

 On 31 August 2022, Havenaar joined Neuchâtel Xamax on a season-long loan.
+In June 2023, Havenaar moved to Austrian side SV Ried on a deal until June 2025.